Biology Summer Research Opportunities for High School Students: Our Top 10

 Application deadline: rolling admissions

 This is an online research course where students will learn complex biological concepts in an online environment.
 It is great for students who are getting ready for AP biology.
 Students will explore the structures, functions, and processes of living organisms and their interactions with the environment.
-Students will be assessed through quizzes, tests, lab reports, interactive discussion forums and case studies.
-This course also provides monthly synchronous class times and gives students the opportunity to schedule one-on-one virtual meetings with the instructor.
+Students will be assessed through quizzes, tests, lab reports, interactive discussion forums, and case studies.
+This course also provides monthly synchronous class times and allows students to schedule one-on-one virtual meetings with the instructor.

 2) Carl B. & Florence E. King Foundation High School Summer Program